use-ink/link/README.md

 [i1]: /.images/badge.svg
 [i2]: https://github.com/paritytech/ink

-This is an unstoppable URL shortener, it allows users to store short versions of URLs, as well as resolve them.
+This is an unstoppable URL shortener.
+It allows users to store a short version of a URL, this short (often mnemonic) version can be resolved back to the long version.

+Read the section [Why?](#-why) below for our motivation and the distinction to traditional URL shorteners.

 We built it to illustrate how a full-stack DApp can be built with: